James Agee

 - Margaret Atwood, author of The Handmaid's Tale Series.

-- Donna Tartt, author of the novel: The Goldfinch.
+- Donna Tartt, author of: The Goldfinch.

 James Agee: F.A.Q